shakirbakare/shakirbakare/README.md

 Peace be upon you!

 My name is Shakir Bakare.
-I'm a front-end engineer and technical author from Lagos, Nigeria.
+I'm a front-end engineer and technical writer from Lagos, Nigeria.
 I'm passionate about creating seamless user experiences using HTML, CSS, JavaScript, Sass, and React.

 You can check out my portfolio at [shakirbakare.github.io](http://shakirbakare.github.io/).